Be who God created you to be and you will set the world on fire.

 Fundamental British Values are evident in RE and children understand how RE can celebrate difference.

-Children will develop their relationship with God and become religiously literate.
+Children develop their relationship with God and become religiously literate.

-Through religious practice, the church’s traditions of prayer and worship will be upheld.
+Through religious practice, the church’s traditions of prayer and worship are upheld.

 Faith plays a central role in the lives of the children and the decisions they make.